PHSRC Workshops & Health Science Information Sessions

-The Pre-Health Student Resource Center hosts several events throughout the year for students interest in applying to a professional health program.
+The Pre-Health Student Resource Center hosts several events throughout the year for students to help prepare them for certain aspects of the application process for health professional schools.
 Click on the tabs below to view more information.

 INTERVIEWING PREP WORKSHOPS (VIRTUAL)